 The outbreak of the second world war resulted in the end of the PH.
 The German troops ordered that the property of the PH-railway was passed to the government.
 The exploitation was done from 1 december 1940 by the Deutsche Reichsbahn.
 How it came out with the PH, we can read in the next chapter.

 In the beginning of the years '50 a start was made with modernization of the rolling stock.
 New stock was ordered.
 Also electric stock, this in relation to the electrification of a part of the network end years '50.
-To see a summary of the rolling stock, see the separate web-page.
+To see a description of the rolling stock, see the separate web-page.

-The following railway lines can be seen today in luxemburg (for a complete description of railway lines and stations, see the summary of railway lines in Luxemburg or the map of Luxemburg with railways and tramlines).To the north
+The following railway lines can be seen today in Luxemburg (for a complete description of railway lines and stations, see the summary of railway lines in Luxemburg or the map of Luxemburg with railways and tramlines).To the north

 Since end fifties there have been coaches delivered by Wegmann.
-They have long been in service, in 2005 and 2006 replaced by double stoced coaches which are pulled by the new locs of the series 4000.
+They have long been in service, in 2005 and 2006 replaced by double stocked coaches which are pulled by the new locs of the series 4000.

 For a summary of all locomotives, railcars and coaches in Luxemburg, see the separate web-page.